vanducng/datafold-docs/docs/on-prem/content/vpcs/aws.md

 ![](../../../../static/img/onprem_aws_add_account.png)

-You can name this account anything that helps identify it clearly, in our examples we name it **Datafold**.
+You can name this account anything that helps identify it clearly.
+In our examples, we name it **Datafold**.
 Make sure that the email address of the owner isn't used by another account.

 ![](../../../../static/img/onprem_aws_account.png)

 When you click the **Create AWS Account** button, you'll be returned back the organization screen, and see the notification that the new account is being created.
-After refresh a few minutes later, the account should appear in the organization list.
+After refresh a few minutes later, the account should appear in the organizations list.

 ### Grant Third-Party access to Datafold